John Dillinger: Return to Mooresville

 After the events in Minneapolis, Dillinger and Frechette traveled to Mooresville to visit Dillinger's father.
 Friday, April 6, 1934, was spent contacting family members, particularly his half-brother Hubert Dillinger.
-On April 6, Hubert and Dillinger left Mooresville at about 8:00 p.m. and proceeded to Leipsic, Ohio (approximately 210 miles away), to see Joseph and Lena Pierpont, parents of Prohibition Era gangster, Harry Pierpont.
+On April 6, John and Hubert Dillinger left Mooresville at about 8:00 p.m. and proceeded to Leipsic, Ohio (approximately 210 miles away), to see Joseph and Lena Pierpont, parents of Prohibition Era gangster, Harry Pierpont.
 The Pierponts were not home, so the two headed back to Mooresville around midnight.

 On April 7 at approximately 3:30 a.m., they rammed a car driven by Mr. and Mrs. Joseph Manning near Noblesville, Indiana, after Hubert fell asleep behind the wheel.
 They crashed through a farm fence and about 200 feet into the woods.
 Both men made it back to the Mooresville farm.
 Swarms of police showed up at the accident scene within hours.
 Found in the car were maps, a machine gun magazine, a length of rope, and a bullwhip.
 According to Hubert, his brother planned to pay a visit with the bullwhip to his former one-armed "shyster" lawyer at Crown Point, Joseph Ryan, who had run off with his retainer after being replaced by Louis Piquett.
 At about 10:30 a.m. on April 7, Billie, Hubert and Hubert's wife purchased a black four-door Ford V8, registering it in the name of Mrs. Fred Penfield (Billie Frechette).
 At 2:30 p.m., Billie and Hubert picked up the V8 and returned to Mooresville.